-The pure land cover classifiers are defined by Environmental Attributes (e.g., climate, soil, and etc) or by Specific Technical Attributes (specific details like crop type and soil type)

-(africover, 2003).
-In both cases, the user gets the freedom to add these classifiers with their own research interests, scale of the classification, and the physical and climatological conditions of the field.
-The FAO LCCS document presents a large number of classifiers to use in this level and the user can use only a selected set from the list to match with the scope of their own mapping project.
+The pure land cover classifiers are defined by Environmental Attributes (e.g., climate, soil, and etc) or by Specific Technical Attributes (specific details like crop type, soil type) (africover, 2003).
+In both cases, the user gets the freedom to add these classifiers according to, research interests, scale of the classification, and the physical and climatological conditions of the field.
+The FAO LCCS document presents a large number of classifiers to use at this level and the user can use only a selected set from the list to match with the scope of their own mapping project.

-2.2 Australian vegetation and its recent changes
+2.2 Australian Vegetation and Its Recent Changes

 The Australian flora and fauna is a composite of Gondwanan elements, and has evolutionary lines shared with South America.
 About 80% of the flora of Australia is endemic to the country and most of the species are extremely restricted in geographic and climatic range.
-For example, 53% of the about 800 species of eucalypts have climatic ranges spanning less than 3°C mean annual temperature, and 25% span less than 1°C (Hughes, 2005).
+For example, 53% of the about 800 species of eucalypts have climatic ranges spanning less than 3°C mean annual temperature, and 25% span less than 1°C (Hughes, 2003).
 Also, about 23% have adapted to less than 20% of mean annual rainfall changes (Barrie, 2003).
 The recent global warming may have influenced these flora (and fauna), since the largely flat Australian geography offers only a little space to escape naturally.

-The millions of years old unique Australian landscape has faced a rapid change within last two centuries with the arrival of European settlers.
-The native vegetation cover or plants present in Australia before European settlement has declined to 87% of the country (State of Environment, 2006).
+The millions of years old unique Australian landscape met a drastic change within last two centuries after the arrival of European settlers.
+Loss of native vegetation continues to be one of the greatest threats to Australia's biodiversity.
+Historically, most clearing has been for agricultural production, with the result that around 13 per cent of the original vegetation has been removed since European settlement (State of Environment, 2006).
 Most of the native forest change has occurred through clearing of forests and woodlands, which originally covered 54% of the country and now covers only 42%.
 Within this period, an excessive loss occurred in rainforest and vine thickets, eucalyptus woodland, Mellee woodlands, and low closed forest categories by over 30%.
 According to overall assessments, about 22% of the forest and woodland have been lost due to burning and farming by settlers (State of Environment, 2006).
 These recent manmade and other climatic influences on the land surface have attracted the attention of researchers.